 In 2017, Live Cinema UK and creative producer Colm McAuliffe commissioned electronic pioneers Wrangler (featuring Cabaret Voltaire’s Stephen Mallinder) and Oscar-nominated composer Mica Levi along with filmmakers Tash Tung and Francesca Levi to bring lost film concepts to life as The Unfilmables.
 Two dazzling films emerged from the commission: The Tourist, once regarded as the greatest sci-fi script ever written, was re-imagined by Tash Tung and Wrangler as a hyperreal, ultra-modern film noir and The Colour of Chips, Francesca and Mica Levi’s irreverent and elegiac re-imagining of Blackpool through the lens of Sergei Parajanov’s seminal The Colour of Pomegranates.

-This screening is supported by Arts Council England, and is part of Film Feels Connected, a UK-wide cinema season, supported by the National Lottery and BFI Film Audience Network.
+This screening was supported by Arts Council England, and is part of Film Feels Connected, a UK-wide cinema season, supported by the National Lottery and BFI Film Audience Network.
 Explore all films and events at filmfeels.co.uk.